johandweber/primhtalbum/README.txt

 The script requires the presence of the standard UNIX file delete command "rm", the "zip" command line program as well as the "convert" an the "mogrify" programs from the Image Magick package.
-These programs can be easily installe from the package systems of all maior linux distributions (the program has been tested using Ubuntu 18.04) but are also available for other UNIX-like environments like MacOS X, Cygwin, or MSYS2.
+These programs can be easily installed from the package systems of all maior linux distributions (the program has been tested using Ubuntu 18.04) but are also available for other UNIX-like environments like MacOS X, Cygwin, or MSYS2.